Perturbative bootstrap of the Wilson-line defect CFT: Multipoint correlators: Preliminaries

 \section{Preliminaries}

 This section provides the foundational material essential for the discussion in this paper.
-We begin with a concise overview of the Wilson-line defect CFT, laying the groundwork for the analysis that follows.
-Next, we introduce the correlation functions that are the focus of subsequent sections.
+We begin with a concise overview of the Wilson-line defect CFT, then we introduce the correlation functions that are the focus of subsequent sections.
 Finally, we discuss a special conformal integral (the six-point train track) that turns out to be essential for the calculation of the correlators.